HanetakaChou/PatriotEngine/README.md

 ### gfx_iconnection

 We may treat the image synthesis graphics engine as the 3D version X11 server.
-The geometry(e.g. mesh, hair, terrain) / material / texture are analogous to the pixmap on X11 server
+The geometry(e.g. mesh, hair, terrain) / material / texture / light(e.g. directional light, punctual light, area light, light probe) are analogous to the pixmap on X11 server
 and the hierarchy of the scenetree / scenegraph are analogous to the relationship of the "child-parent" window on X11 server.

 The user can't control whether the "content" of the mesh / hair / material / ... is resident on the GPU since the memory allocation in Vulkan / Direct3D12 / Metal may fail.
-However, the user may tweak the "create / destory" strategy of the mesh / hair / material / ... according to the "request_count / resident_count".
+However, the user may tweak the "create / destory" strategy of the mesh / hair / material / ... according to the "fail_count / request_count".

 ```
 struct gfx_iconnection